dojo/framework/docs/en/outline/supplemental.md

 As the need to share state between widgets increases, Dojo favors Reactive Inversion of Control.
 State can get lifted up into parent container widgets and injected into contained child widgets via the child’s [properties interface](/learn/creating-widgets/managing-state#intermediate-passing-widget-properties).
 This lifting of state can traverse the entire widget hierarchy if needed, where state is centralized within the root application widget and portions of it are then injected into relevant child branches.

-For more complex requirements, or for large widget hierarchies where passing state between unrelated intermediate layers is not desireable, an externalized data store may prove the best approach.
+For more complex requirements, or for large widget hierarchies where passing state between unrelated intermediate layers is undesirable, an externalized data store may prove the best approach.
 A central data store can help applications that deal with substantial amounts of state, allow complex state edit operations, or require the same subsets of state in many locations.

 Dojo provides a [Stores](/learn/stores/introduction) component which supports a variety of advanced state management requirements, such as: